 In fact, a study by C. Thomas Howard published in Advisor Perspectives found that for every percentage point a stock's yield rises, its annual return increases by 0.22 percentage points if it's a large cap, 0.25 if it's a mid cap, and 0.46 if it's a small cap.
 Even better, Howard found that dividend-growing stocks outperformed dividend cutters by 10 percentage points per year from 1973 to 2010 and beat both flat- and no-dividend stocks.
 And the icing on the cake is that Howard showed that this outperformance came with a third less volatility.
 Higher returns, less volatility-induced stress, and a steadily growing income stream -- three powerful aspects of dividend growth investing that can help you grow your wealth.

-Many investors focus on a stock's current dividend yield.
-But to create truly long-lasting wealth, most investors would be best served by striving to identify the companies that will grow their dividends substantially in the years ahead.
-If you're interested in hearing about some more companies that are likely to boost their dividends from this point forward, I'd like to offer you a free report from The Motley Fool's expert analysts called "Secure Your Future With 9 Rock-Solid Dividend Stocks."
+In this video, Motley Fool analysts Joe Tenebruso and Eric Bleeker discuss five elite businesses that have grown their dividends substantially during the past year.
+But more important to investors today is to identify the companies that will grow their dividends substantially in the years ahead.
+If you're interested in hearing about some more companies that are likely to boost their dividends from this point forward, we'd like to offer you a brand-new free report from Motley Fool expert analysts called "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Today I invite you to download it at no cost to you.
 To discover the identities of these companies before the rest of the market catches on, you can access this valuable free report by simply clicking here now.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.